Advances in Imaging: emerging devices and visual mining

 The participants of this course will:

-- Observe demonstrations of various imaging hardware.
+- Observe demonstrations of various imaging hardware and visual analysis software.

 - Explore new emerging solutions that are opening up new research and commercial opportunities in current and future applications.